eluv-io/elv-dapp-sample/README.md

 [Eluvio Javascript Client Documentation](https://eluv-io.github.io/elv-client-js/index.html).
 For information on setting such cross-chain policies, see [README.policy.md](README.policy.md).

+## Source code

+The matching source code for the sample is in the `test/wallet-ops` subdirectory.
+It was built atop a clone of the wallet client, and this remains in the main `src/` directory for reference.
+We have left this in this state, alongside a few other `test` apps, to make is easy to build new ones alongside it.

 ### TODO

 Currently this repo HAS THE ENTIRE elv-media-wallet source inside it.

-First order of business is to get rid of all that and import it instead.
+Next order of business is to get rid of all that and import it instead.